 Origin of Alzheimer's disease

 a disorder of the brain resulting in a progressive decline in intellectual and physical abilities and eventual dementiaOften shortened to: Alzheimer's

-Word Origin and History for alzheimer's
+Word Origin for Alzheimer's disease

 A progressive, degenerative disease of the brain, commonly affecting the elderly, and associated with the development of amyloid plaques in the cerebral cortex.
 It is characterized by confusion, disorientation, memory failure, speech disturbances, and eventual dementia.
 The cause is unknown.
 Alzheimer's disease is named for its identifier, German psychiatrist Alois Alzheimer (1864-1915).

 The American Heritage® Science Dictionary Copyright © 2011.
 Published by Houghton Mifflin Harcourt Publishing Company.
 All rights reserved.